Teklez/flutter-2024-proj/README.md

-# classhub - Mobile Application
+# BetEbet - Mobile Application

-The classhub mobile application is designed to facilitate the organization and management of courses, assignments.
-This mobile app allows teachers to create courses, add assignments, and monitor student submissions, while students can view course materials, receive notifications about upcoming deadlines.
+BetEbet is a mobile application designed to provide users with a platform to explore  various betting games.
+Whether you're interested in sports betting, casino games, or other forms of gambling entertainment, BetEbet offers a convenient way to engage with betting activities and enjoy the thrill of wagering.

 ## Features

 ### Authentication
-- Users can register an account and log in securely.
+- Users can create accounts and securely log in to the app.
-- Authentication ensures that only registered users can access the app.
+- Authentication ensures that only registered users can access the app's features.

 ### Authorization
-- Different roles (teacher, student) have varying levels of access and permissions within the app.
+- Different roles (user, admin) have distinct access levels to features and data.
-- Teachers have the authority to create and manage courses and assignments.
-- Students can view courses, mark assignments done.
+- Users can review and rate games, while admins have additional privileges for game management.

 ### User Registration
-- New users can easily register by providing necessary information such as name, email, and password.
+- New users can easily register by providing essential information such as username, email, and password.
-- Registration process ensures user data integrity and security.
+- The registration process ensures the integrity and security of user data.

 ### Role Assignment
-- Upon registration, users are assigned a default role (student).
+- Upon registration, users are assigned a default role (user).
-- Administrators or teachers can manually assign roles to users as needed.
+- Admins have the ability to assign roles to users, granting additional permissions as needed.

-### Course (*)
-- Teachers can create new courses, providing details such as course name, instructor, description, and schedule.
+### Game Review and Rating

+- **Create**: Users can write reviews and rate games.
+- **Read**: Users can view game details, including reviews and ratings from other users.
-- Teachers can edit course details, including adding or removing assignments and adjusting schedules.
+- **Update**: Users can edit or update their reviews and ratings.
-- Students can view available courses, enroll in courses, and access course materials.
+- **Delete**: Users can delete their reviews if they wish to remove them from the app.

-### Assignment/Task (*)
+### Game Management

-- Teachers can add assignments or tasks to courses, specifying details such as title, description, and due date.
+- **Create**: Admins can add new games to the app's database, providing details such as title,  and description.
-- Students can view assigned tasks and mark assignments done.

-### Notification
-- Students get notification when assignment is added
+- **Read**: Admins and users can browse the list of available games, viewing their details and reviews.
+- **Update**: Admins can edit existing game details, such as title,  or description.
+- **Delete**: Admins can remove games.